• Home |

 Top 5 Best 30-06 Ammo for Deer Hunting

-The 30-06 Springfield is an American cartridge through and through.
-It’s a two-time World War champion, can take down any big game animal North America can throw at it, and you’ve selected it for deer hunting.
+The 30-06 Springfield is an American cartridge through and through: a two-time World War champion, which can take down any big game animal North America can throw at it, and which you have chosen for deer hunting.

 All we can say is, "Good call!"

-The 30-06 has been putting venison on plates and in freezers for well over a century, and as such there’s a lot of different hunting rounds available.
-But with so much variety, it can be hard to pick the best one for your deer hunting needs.
+The 30-06 has been putting venison on plates and in freezers for well over a century, which means many different hunting rounds are available.
+With all that variety, it can be hard to pick the best load for your deer hunting needs.

 If you’re in a hurry, then we’d recommend that you pick up a box of Barnes 150 Grain TTSX.
 It’s the best 30-06 ammo for deer hunting.
-However, if you have some time and want to see our entire top 5 list, just keep reading.
+However, if you have some time and want to read our entire top 5 list, then man, is today ever your lucky day.

 If you’re new to deer hunting or looking for more information about the 30-06 Springfield, check out our Buyer’s Guide HERE.
 Otherwise, scroll just a bit down to review more of our list…